Canoo: Firm orders

 On April 13, 2022, NASA selected Canoo to supply crew transportation vehicles for its Artemis program, with a total contract value of $147,855.
 In total 3 vehicles, used to transport astronauts to the launch pad, were supplied to NASA before Canoo's bankruptcy.
 These vehicles were Canoo Lifestyle Vehicles tailored and painted for NASA use.

 In July 2022, Walmart entered into a definitive agreement to purchase 4,500 all-electric Lifestyle Delivery Vehicles (LDV) from Canoo, with an option to buy up to 10,000 in the future.
 Under the terms, Walmart can terminate the agreement for convenience upon 30 days notice.

 Canoo announced two major orders in mid-October 2022.
 Zeeba, a relatively unknown fleet leasing operation, also based in Greater Los Angeles, ordered a combination of 5,450 LDVs and Lifestyle Vehicles (LV), with a binding commitment of 3,000 by 2024.
 Some days later, Canoo announced its biggest sale to date, an order from Kingbee, a Utah-based work-ready van fleet rental company.
 In addition to the binding order of 9,300 LDVs, Kingbee has the option to double the order.
 Kingbee outfits its vans for fleet customers in construction trades (electrical, plumbing, energy), delivery, and mobile health.

 In January 2024, Canoo announced the Postal Service (USPS) order for six right-hand-drive LDV vans.

-As of October 2024, fewer than 12 vehicles have been delivered from all orders, appearing to be samples, not regular production.
+As of October 2024, fewer than 12 vehicles had been delivered from all orders, appearing to be samples, not regular production.